- McCracken Power Plant, Suite 200, 2003 Millikin Road, Columbus, OH 43210 | (614) 247-5958

 Terry D. Foegler, AICP, became president of Campus Partners in September 1996.
 He led Campus Partners through a transition from developing to implementing the plan.
 In consultation with the university, the city and neighborhood leaders, Mr. Foegler has identified key initiating projects.
 Meanwhile, Ohio State's Board of Trustees in May 1997 approved the revitalization plan.
 The trustees also authorized Campus Partners to proceed with a proposed mixed-use project to redevelop a declining commercial area near the university, including the acquisition of property.
 In addition, they allocated $500,000 for an employer-based homeownership incentive program for faculty and staff to buy homes in the University District.
 At the recommendation of the city's Planning Division, Columbus City Council in June 1997 adopted the revitalization plan as official city policy to guide city action in the University District.

 After serving as president of Campus Partners for 12 years, Terry Foegler left in August 2008 and Doug Aschenbach, executive vice president who had joined Campus Partners in 2001, was named president in April 2009.
-Terry Foegler is now the Associate Vice President for Physical Planning and Real Estate for The Ohio State University and serves as the Chair of the Campus Partners Board of Directors.
+Doug retired in June 2013 and Amanda Hoffsis was appointed President.